codacy/chart/docs/configuration/integrations/email.md

 Follow the instructions below to set up Codacy to send emails using your SMTP server:

-1. Edit the file `values-production.yaml`, set `global.email.enabled: "true"` and define the remaining values with the credentials for your smtp server:
+1. Edit the file `values-production.yaml`, set `global.email.enabled: "true"` and define the remaining values with the credentials for your SMTP server:

     ```yaml
     email: